dhelgerson/ObsidianVault/cluster-tcg.md

 Issues always arise in cluster administration. trap cards are these issues. different staff members can guard against certain issues
 - power outage - all jobs must be restarted
 - heat wave - all jobs require 2 more turn to complete
-- data breach - give resources to another player
+- data breach - Disable use of storage cluster, turnin
 - job failure - a single job restarts (roll a die if multiple clusters)
 - hardware failure - remove a rack from the cluster (decided upon die roll) and return it to your deck
 ### Turn Flow: